gdg-x/hoverboard/data/privacy.md

 - Share your feedback about our events and conferences;
 - Create external marketing & analytics reports;
 - Prevent illegal activities, suspected fraud and potential threats to our network;
-- Analyse the characteristics of our participants at an aggregated level and participant utilization of our events in order to understand participants and their needs, to improve our events, to design new events and for further event and community development.
+- Analyse the characteristics of our participants at an aggregated, anonymised level in order to understand participants and their needs, to improve our events, to design new events and for further event and community development.

 ### Will we share your personal data with other parties?